Episcopal Diocese of North Carolina

 The Episcopal Diocese of North Carolina is a diocese of the Episcopal Church within Province IV that encompasses central North Carolina.
 Founded in 1817, the modern boundaries of the diocese roughly correspond to the portion of North Carolina between I-77 in the west and I-95 in the east, including the most populous area of the state.
 Raleigh, Charlotte, Winston-Salem, Greensboro, and Durham are the largest cities in the diocese.
 The diocese originally covered the entirety of the state, until the Diocese of East Carolina which stretches to the Atlantic was formed in 1883, and the Diocese of Western North Carolina which lies to the west extending into the Appalachian Mountains was formed in 1922 (Note: While the Diocese of Western North Carolina was not formed until 1922, the Diocese of North Carolina offered the territory of the western part of the state to the general Episcopal Church to act as a missionary district, and therefore did not manage the west after 1894.).

+In 2024, the diocese reported average Sunday attendance (ASA) of 10,517 persons, down from 13,890 in 2015.
+No membership statistics were reported in 2024 national parochial reports.
+Public membership figures cited a decrease in membership from 49,900 in 2016 to 41,779 in 2023.
+The congregations of the diocese had $46,771,823 in plate and pledge income in 2024.